christopherthai/bite-reserve/README.md

 ### Database Setup

-1. Navigate to the data directory:
+1. Navigate to the data directory

    ```bash
    cd server/Database-Imports
    ```

-2. Create a database file from the SQL file:
+2. Create a database file from the SQL file

    ```bash
    sqlite3 app.db < backup.sql